 Human communication did not start from scratch.
 All living species need to communicate with others of their kind.
-The father apart they are, the more sophisticated are the modes of communication.
+The farther apart they are, the more sophisticated the modes of communication are.

 Plants communicate with other plants via electrical signal transmissions to respond to environmental stress.
 Bees use dances to signal near by food sources.